-4.2 Self-Locating Hypotheses
+4.2 A Solution

-One strategy would be to supplement PP2 by principles of a different kind that together constrain Suzy's credences in the right way.
+One strategy would be to supplement PP2 by principles of a different kind that together constrain one's credences in the right way.
 I will consider some such principles in §5.
 However, this strategy seems back-to-front.
 The Principal Principle, whatever the details, is supposed to express a platitude about how knowledge of the chances ordinarily constrains our credences.
-It hardly matters what it says about bizarre cases of complete indexical ignorance; it ought to apply directly in situations that at worst idealize what we take to be the ordinary case.
+It hardly matters what it says about bizarre cases of complete self-locating ignorance; it ought to apply directly in situations that (at worst) idealize what we take to be the ordinary case.